kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 The Helm chart will be embedded at compile time using Go's `embed.FS`.
 The installation of a component will be integrated into the Istio CR reconciliation loop, and will implement the helm lifecycle:

-1. **Install/Upgrade**: When the Istio CR is present and reconciled successfully, the reconciler renders the Helm chart (using `helm/pkg/action.NewInstall` / `action.NewUpgrade`) and applies the resulting manifests via server-side apply.
+1. **Install/Upgrade**: When the Istio CR is present and Istio mesh is installed successfully, the reconciler renders the Helm chart (using `helm/pkg/action.NewInstall` / `action.NewUpgrade`) and applies the resulting manifests via server-side apply.
 2. **Uninstall**: When the Istio CR is deleted (detected via finalizer), the reconciler calls `action.NewUninstall` to